 6) The PHA has selected the property to receive PBVs is in accordance with the PHA Administrative Plan and 24 C.F.R. § 983.51.

 All underwriting assumptions regarding the funding and renewal of rental assistance contracts must be clearly identified.
-State and federal rental assistance commitments cannot be conditioned on an Allocation of Tax Credits.
+Rental assistance commitments cannot be conditioned on an Allocation of Tax Credits.

 c) Other Residential Income